-Select On to enable electronic vibration reduction in Motion Snapshot mode (\square 74), when filming movies in auto and creative modes, and when HD movie is selected in advanced movie mode (\square 57, but note that electronic VR is not available when 1080/60p or 720/60p is selected for Frame size/frame rate).
+Select On to enable electronic vibration reduction in Motion Snapshot mode (\square 64), when filming movies in auto and creative modes, and when HD movie is selected in advanced movie mode (\square 48, but note that electronic VR is not available when 1080/60p or 720/60p is selected for Frame size/frame rate).
 This feature is available even if the attached 1 NIKKOR lens does not support vibration reduction.
-Note that there will be a slight delay before recording begins.
-The area recorded is shown by guides in the display; the appearance of the guides depends on the option selected for Electronic VR.
+Note that there will be a slight delay before recording begins and that the edges of the image will be cropped out when On is selected.